Verona

 Why this place

-Verona is a Roman and medieval city looped by the river Adige, and its historic centre is a UNESCO World Heritage Site (inscribed 2000).
-Its emblem is the 1st-century-AD Roman Arena, the third-largest surviving Roman amphitheatre in Italy, still used today for a major summer opera festival.
-The della Scala (Scaligeri) lords, who ruled in the 14th century, left the fortress-palace Castelvecchio (1354) and its fortified bridge — now a superb civic museum holding Mantegna, Bellini, Pisanello and Veronese.
+Start with the hard truth about the "Casa di Giulietta": the balcony is a 20th-century tourist construction, not a medieval relic.
+Verona trades hard on the Romeo and Juliet myth, and the real city is better than the myth.
+Looped by the river Adige, the historic centre is a UNESCO World Heritage Site (inscribed 2000); its emblem, the 1st-century-AD Roman Arena, is the third-largest surviving Roman amphitheatre in Italy and still hosts a major summer opera festival.
+The della Scala (Scaligeri) lords, who ruled in the 14th century, left the fortress-palace Castelvecchio (1354) and its fortified bridge; the castle is now a superb civic museum holding Mantegna, Bellini, Pisanello and Veronese.
 The Roman Ponte Pietra (1st century BC, faithfully rebuilt after the Second World War) crosses to the quieter left bank.
+The city's real depth is Roman, Romanesque (above all the great Basilica di San Zeno Maggiore) and Scaligeri.
+And at its gates lie three quiet hinterlands: the Valpolicella, home of Amarone, the red wine made from dried grapes; the Soave wine hills; and the Lessinia plateau above.

 When to go